awsdocs/elb-application-load-balancers-user-guide/doc_source/application-load-balancers.md

 ## Subnets for your load balancer<a name="subnets-load-balancer"></a>

-When you create an Application Load Balancer, you must specify one of the following types of subnets: Availability Zone or Local Zone\.
+When you create an Application Load Balancer, you must specify one of the following types of subnets: Availability Zone, Local Zone, or Outpost\.

 **Availability Zones**